muratk5n/thirdwave/en/README.md

 ---

-That's like saying filling up, and emptying the gas tank degrades the tank, and after a few thousand fills you can't use half of it.
+That's like saying filling up, and emptying the gas tank degrades the tank, and after a while you can't use half of it.

 That ain't  technology - it's a joke.